teaching.

 -

 CRITICAL HEDONISM: This course focuses on those modes of criticism, art, and design that oblige one to critically enjoy the world in ways that circumvent programs of conspicuous consumption and normative sexuality.
 It suggests that more ‘repressed’ forms of criticality and artistic practice are doomed to fail those subjects whose pursuits of pleasure are inherently marginalized or legislated against.
-It also considers how ‘critical hedonism’ might be particularly relevant in relation to the cultures of scarcity and austerity incurred by the recent global economic crisis, cultures which are presently compelling us to give-up on all sorts of ‘frivolous’ social and academic projects which are disproportionately located in the arenas of art, design, and interdisciplinary studies.
-In our pursuits, Louis the XIV will hold court with Louis Vuitton and the Marquis de Sade, turn-of-the-century dandies, decadents, and jazz musicians will all be considered alongside late 20th-Century Goths, hip hop heads and ravers.
+It also considers how ‘critical hedonism’ might be particularly relevant these days, given how the cultures of scarcity and austerity incurred by recent global economic and political crises are forcing people to give-up on all sorts of ‘frivolous’ social and academic projects which are disproportionately located in the arenas of art, design, and interdisciplinary studies.
+In our pursuits, Louis XIV will hold court with Louis Vuitton and the Marquis de Sade, turn-of-the-century dandies, decadents, and jazz musicians will all be considered alongside late 20th-century Goths, hip hop heads, and ravers.
 GRADUATE SEMINAR.

 -

-THE ART OF GOSSIP: Inspired by Gavin Butt’s book Between You and Me: Queer Disclosures in the New York Art World, 1948-1963, this seminar critically explores how gossip “produces and maintains the filiations of artistic community,” while also considering why this vital, and patently queer, discursive practice has been given so little attention by the discipline of art history.
-Participants will reflect on how the exclusion of ‘gossip’ marks a certain prudish and heteronormative tendency within the field, and how it also signals the need for a radical transformation of what qualifies as art history’s archives.
-Moving from mid-20th century New York into the present, socially-networked and globalized moment, the course will cover various artworks and art histories, personal memoirs, celebrity gossip magazines, and websites alongside Butt’s work and the theoretical frameworks provided by selections from Michel Foucault’s History of Sexuality Jacques Derrida’s Archive Fever, and Avital Ronell’s Telephone Book.
+THE ART OF GOSSIP: Inspired by Gavin Butt’s book Between You and Me: Queer Disclosures in the New York Art World, 1948-1963, this seminar critically explores how gossip “produces and maintains the filiations of artistic community,” while also considering why the discipline of art history has given this vital, and patently queer, discursive practice so little attention.
+Participants will reflect on how the exclusion of gossip marks a certain prudish and heteronormative tendency within the field, and how it also signals the need for a radical transformation of what qualifies as art history’s archives.
+Moving from mid-20th century New York into our present, socially-networked and globalized moment, the course will cover various artworks and art histories, personal memoirs, celebrity gossip magazines, and websites alongside Butt’s work and theoretical frameworks provided by other thinkers.
 GRADUATE SEMINAR.